himalayahall/demo/README.md

 ## Automation recipe for kicking the tires

 Manual testing is fine but cumbersome if onme wants to run a lot of experiments.
 For example, it would be great to easily test streaming to hundreds of concurrent clients.
 This is not easy to do manually.
 A great way to accomplish this is through [Jupyter Notebooks](https://jupyter.org).
-A notebook was used to gather performance metrics.
+Just such a [notebook](https://github.com/himalayahall/demo/blob/b2bd58cbe2efca0c3c9cd283db43e2765d133fe6/src/main/jupyter/replay.ipynb) was built to gather performance metrics.

-### Conclusion

-As above tests demonstrate, this replay server satisfies all [Functional](#Functional) and [Non-Functional](#Non-Functional) requirements.
+## Performance

 Below are performance test results on Apple Macbook with 1.4 GHz Quad-Core Intel Core i5 with 16GB 2133 MHz RAM.
 Java runtime was Amazon Corretto 17, Heap Size (-Xmx and -Xms): 4096 MB.
 Client and server processes were on same machine.

 Note, baseline is a single client running at speed = 1.0 - it takes roughly 2 minutes to publish all data events.
 Looking at 100 and 1000 clients running at speed = 1, there is no performance impact on server.
 As publishing speed was increased there was some impact on performance but it was still well within acceptable thresholds - blasting 3452 events to 1000 clients (3.4M total events) at speed = 5000 took 7.9 seconds, which is roughly 431,500 events/sec.
-Time was measured at the client - a Web based Jupyter Notenbook that
+Times were measured at Web based Jupyter [notebook](https://github.com/himalayahall/demo/blob/b2bd58cbe2efca0c3c9cd283db43e2765d133fe6/src/main/jupyter/replay.ipynb).

 | # Sessions | Replay Speed | Duration<br>hh:mm:ss:zzz |
 |------------|--------------|--------------|